eddardd/wasserstein-barycenters/README.md

 # wasserstein-barycenters

-Python Implementation of "Fast Computation of Wasserstein Barycenters"
+Python Implementation for the paper [Fast Computation of Wasserstein Barycenters](http://proceedings.mlr.press/v32/cuturi14.html) of Cuturi and Doucet.